timjogorman/RicherEventDescription/guidelines.md

 #### TLINK all EVENTs to their narrative container, if possible.

 As previously discussed, most EVENTs will fall into a narrative container of some kind.
-If a given EVENT is in a narrative container (like ``August 22nd'' or ``during her recovery''), you should always TLINK that EVENT to the TIMEX3 or EVENT which represents that narrative container, using the appropriate link.
+If a given EVENT is in a narrative container (like "August 22nd" or "during her recovery"), you should always TLINK that EVENT to the TIMEX3 or EVENT which represents that narrative container, using the appropriate link.
 Once again, though, this should only be done if the result will be more informative than just analyzing the